Skip to content

 EMPLOYMENT SERVICES

-On a case-by-case basis, you might be eligible for unemployment benefit during the studies if you’re over 25 years old, have registered as a job seeker, and the Employment Services has made an assessment that the studies will promote your employment.
+On a case-by-case basis, you might be eligible for unemployment benefits during the studies if you’re over 25 years old, have registered as a job seeker, and the Employment Services has made an assessment that the studies will promote your employment.
 Contact your specialist at the Employment Services / TE office well beforehand for further information.
 Read more here: https://tyomarkkinatori.fi/en/personal-customers

 didn’t find the answer?